MicrosoftDocs/azure-docs/articles/app-insights-monitor-performance-live-website-now.md

 - This method instruments the web app as it stands.
 You don't insert trace or log code.
 (But you can do that later if you want.)

-If you want to insert logging or diagnostic traces, don't continue here - instead, [add Application Insights to your project][existing] and redeploy it.
+If you want to insert logging or diagnostic traces, don't continue here - instead, [add Application Insights to your project][start] and redeploy it.

 ## Install the Application Insights agent on your web server